 One of the easiest ways to reduce your tax bill is to shelter any returns above your allowances in an Individual Savings Account (ISA).
 For the 2020-21 tax-year you can put up to £20,000 into an ISA.

 Find out more about our Investment ISA

-You won't be taxed on returns from savings or investments held in an ISA, nor will you have to pay Capital Gains Tax (CGT) on any of the profits you make.
-That's worth knowing because if your investments aren't held in a tax-efficient wrapper, you'd be taxed on profits above the annual CGT allowance, which in the 2019-20 tax -year is £12,000.
+You won't be taxed on any returns from savings or investments above the allowances we’ve mentioned above if your investments are held in an ISA, nor will you have to pay Capital Gains Tax (CGT) on any of the profits you make.
+That's worth knowing because if your investments aren't held in a tax-efficient wrapper, you'd be taxed on profits above the annual CGT allowance, which in the 2020-21 tax year is £12,300.
 The standard CGT rate is 10%, while the higher rate is 20%.

 Even though the introduction of the PSA and dividend allowance might appear to undermine the appeal of using ISAs, bear in mind that if in the future your returns from savings and investments exceed these allowances you will have tax to pay.
 Assuming that their current tax benefits continue, ISAs can help protect your returns from tax.
 But, do remember that tax rules can change in the future.

 Find out more about changes to the taxation of dividends